Aimsucks/blue-donut/README.md

 ## Installation

-Install Pipenv and then install the requirements.
+Install Poetry and then install the requirements.

 ```commandline
 pip install poetry